07 Jan Why Compliance Makes for Good Business

 Security and Compliance Assessments – Insurance and Peace of Mind

-The Compliance Manager platform features a powerful, task-driven workflow automation engine that guides the MSP through the complex compliance process, literally step-by-step.
-It also automatically gathers much of the information the MSP needs directly from the clients’ networks and computers, and allows the clients to directly input any additional information that only they would know (i.e. roles of specific individuals, policy specifics, etc.).
+The Compliance Manager platform features a powerful, task-driven workflow automation engine that guides an MSP through the complex compliance process, literally step-by-step.
+It also automatically gathers much of the information an MSP needs directly from a client’s networks and computers, and allows the client to directly input any additional information that only they would know (i.e. roles of specific individuals, policy specifics, etc.).
 The system combines all of this information for the MSP, and automatically generates risk reports, management plans, policies and procedures documents, and ultimately evidence of compliance.

 Learn more about Compliance Manager.